-in conservation efforts since the 1980s, participating in over 80 conservation initiatives that have conveyed more than 480,000 acres into direct conservation ownership and placed over 700,000 acres under working forest conservation easements.
+in conservation efforts since the 1980s, participating in over 100 conservation initiatives that have conveyed 500,000 acres into conservation ownership and placed 700,000 acres under working forest conservation easements.

 This adds up to an area larger than Rhode Island.